-Meanwhile, Merry Christmas to all, and like the happy housewife Mrs. Feeney says:

-"With eggnog, who needs teeth?"
+Meanwhile, Merry Christmas to all, and like Mrs. Feeney, the well-preserved, happy housewife says, "With eggnog, who needs teeth?"

-(c) The Bulletin of the Muscogee County (Georgia) Medical Society, "The Doctor's Lounge", Dec 1962, Vol. IX No.12, p.13
+(c) The Bulletin of the Muscogee County (Georgia) Medical Society, "The Doctors' Lounge," Dec 1976, Vol. XXIII No.12, p.12